Albumin Urine Test

 - If you have 2 or 3 high results in a 3- to 6-month period and you have diabetes, your doctor may find kidney damage.
 Even though diabetes is the most common reason for high results, there are many other kidney problems that can cause high results.

-Pregnant women with diabetes may have their urine checked to watch for high amounts of albumin.
+If you are pregnant and have diabetes, you may have your urine checked to watch for high amounts of albumin.